compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 If you're working from a project, all the changes are automatically saved when leaving the project.

-If you're working from a universe for the first time, a pop up will ask you if you want to save the changes that you have made to a new project.
+If you're working on an environment for the first time, a pop up will ask you if you want to save the changes that you have made to a new project.

 ### Quit